cyberhardt/bin64ed/README.md

-Description: Description: bin64ed is a lightweight binary base64 encoder and decoder that allows you to process both text and media files (images, pdfs, etc).
+Description: bin64ed is a lightweight binary base64 encoder and decoder that allows you to process both text and media files (images, pdfs, etc).
 This is a mirror of the original repository at: https://sourceforge.net/projects/base64-binary/.

 The author did not provide build instructions.
 Program runs on Windows 10 and possibly on 7, 8 and 11.
 It is very fast and lightweight.